 I want to follow some of the questions that Senator Graham has been asking because I think the American people should be really deeply troubled that our Special Operations Forces are going to be cut, not increased.
 After all, the President's strategy, his vision for the future of our military readiness, is for Special Operations to play a greater role and to be supported more, not less, in resources and budget.
-I personally feel that approach is critical to our National American Senator of the Senator of the Senator of Sen
+I personally feel that approach is critical to our Nation's security.